ARMmbed/time_series_database_doc/graphite.md

 1. Finally, review and deploy.
 ![Service](screenshots/graphite/ecs_review.png)

 1. (Optional) For a production environment, there are a number of steps to secure and customize the Graphite server.
-Recommendations and instructions can be found on the [Github Page](https://github.com/hopsoft/docker-graphite-statsd).
+Recommendations and instructions can be found on the [Docker Hub Page][1].

 After all of the steps, you can verify that a Graphite service is up and running.
 In order to find the DNS name of the Graphite service: